unicode-org/icu/icu4c/source/data/icu4j-readme.txt

         http://source.icu-project.org/repos/icu/icu/trunk/readme.html#HowToBuild
 	(Windows: build as x86, Release otherwise you will have to set 'CFG' differently below.)

+	*NOTE* You should do a full rebuild after any data changes.

 2. Step 2 depends on whether you are on a Windows or a Unix-type platform.